sage-etcher/Disk-Backup-Restore-Quick-Reference/README.md

 ### Logical Clone using PartClone

-[PartClone] supports most of the common file systems, a non-exauhstive list
+[partclone(8)] supports most of the common file systems, a non-exauhstive list
 being: ntfs, exfat, fat32, ext4, btfs, ufs2, and hfs.
 PartClone backs up only the used sectors, making it fast and efficient, however that also means it can only be used on supported file systems.

+Please see the official [PartClone] website for a complete list of supported filesystems.

     # partclone.ntfs -c -s /dev/sda3 -o sda3.partition.ntfs.img
     # partclone.ntfs -r -o /dev/sda3 -s sda3.partition.ntfs.img